multiformats/clj-multihash/README.md

 ## Usage

-The library defines a `Multihash` type, which serves as an immutable representation of a hash digest for a specific algorithm.
+The main focus of this library is the `Multihash` type, which serves as an immutable representation of the output digest for a specific hash algorithm.
+Multihashes are sortable, support metadata, and implement value-based equality and hash-code generation.

 ```clojure
 => (require '[multihash.core :as multihash])